Input (required)input: string | Message[] # Input to the agent

 rubrics: - Mentions the user's name - Contains a greeting - Maintains friendly toneStructured rubrics:

-Section titled “Rubric Schema”id: string # Unique identifierexpected_outcome: string # What this rubric checksweight: number # Scoring weight (default: 1.0)required: boolean # If true, fail verdict if missedscore_ranges: # Analytic scoring (0-10 scale) 0: string # Description for score 0 5: string # Description for score 5 10: string # Description for score 10execution
+Section titled “Rubric Schema”id: string # Unique identifieroutcome: string # What this rubric checksweight: number # Scoring weight (default: 1.0)required: boolean # If true, fail verdict if missedscore_ranges: # Analytic scoring (0-10 scale) 0: string # Description for score 0 5: string # Description for score 5 10: string # Description for score 10execution

-Section titled “execution”Per-evalcase execution override.
+Section titled “execution”Per-test execution override.

-Section titled “conversation_id”Groups related multi-turn test cases.
+Section titled “conversation_id”Groups related multi-turn tests.

-evalcases: - id: turn-1 conversation_id: support-flow input: - role: user content: "I need help with my account"
+tests: - id: turn-1 conversation_id: support-flow input: - role: user content: "I need help with my account"

 - id: turn-2 conversation_id: support-flow input: - role: user content: "My email is alice@example.com" - role: assistant content: "I found your account.
 How can I help?" - role: user content: "Reset my password please"description